majek/idea/site/014-ptrace-tutorial-1/main.md

 back into "running" state.

 This mechanism is a huge abuse of original Unix process model and the "stopped" state, but in practice it seems to work quite well.
-Hovewer this mechanism is not very efficient due to the high overhead of constant context switches between the parent and the child.
+However this mechanism is not very efficient due to the high overhead of constant context switches between the parent and the child.